adelowo/portfolio/_posts/2017-01-21-never-underestimate-a-broken-testsuite.md

 In the course of my [very little participation](https://github.com/adelowo){:target="_blank"} in the opensource world, i have come by a recurrent theme.
 ___This theme___ has happened to be the default route i take whenever i run `git clone` on a package on Github.
-Truely, this process have also been applied to code i wrote months ago but couldn't really figure out a certain part of it.
+Truly, this process have also been applied to code i wrote months ago but couldn't really figure out a certain part of it.

 ### A little side story